LWAYVE/android-sdk/README.md

 #### Get Current Playlist

-Returns the current LWAYVE playlist based on the current experience and location, time and tag parameters passed to the LWAYVE SDK.
+Returns the current LWAYVE playlist based on the current experience and location, time and like parameters passed to the LWAYVE SDK.

 **Parameters**